BRIDGE

 Building Resource Insight & Direction Groups for Equity

 Chaffee County has many caring organizations, helpful programs, and people who want to support their neighbors.
-But even with all these resources, many people still struggle to get help when they need it.
+Even with all these resources, many people still struggle to get help when they need it.

 BRIDGE exists to change that.